zoomacode/hugo-site/content/posts/2024/10/recommendation-system-on-moving-averages/index.md

 rec_bucket_noise_msg = print_recommenations("Recommendations (buckets):", embs, I)
 ```

-That it pretty much it.
+That it is pretty much it.

 #### Areas of improvements